Techtonica/curriculum/projects/blog-app/README.md

 ### Frontend

 Try to make your components small and as reusable as possible!
+This makes your code more modular and easier to maintain.

 - React UI
 - A list view with all your data
 - A form so you can submit a new entry
-- Choose a couple of fields that are required and have a couple that aren’t
+- In your form, include at least 2 fields that are required and 2 that aren’t required
 - A click option to see the individual detail page
-- Add at least one test to your components
+- Add at least one test to each of your components

 ### ✨ Incorporating AI ✨